 And you may have non-UK EU employees already in your business where there will be changes in their employment regulations.
 This group of employees may need assurance and information to help to keep them in post.
 The non-UK EU employees may choose to leave your business and possibly leave the UK, after we leave the EU.
 This will have an impact on your staff resourcing capabilities.

-Keep talking to your non-UK EU employees to understand their thinking and share latest information, review your recruitment plan for risks brought by Brexit and consider how your business will attract the right talent in the post-Brexit labour market.
+Keep talking to your non-UK EU employees to understand their thinking and share latest information, review your recruitment plan for risks brought by EU Exit and consider how your business will attract the right talent in the post-EU Exit labour market.

 Assess the risks in your supply chain

 If there is a 'no deal' EU Exit or one that alters the current no tariff, no border agreements, there are going to be impacts on the speed of goods coming through the EU borders, changes in import duties and VAT, along with changes in the way your business will administer moving goods.

 By understanding the routes your goods and components come into the UK, you should be able to assess the possible risks to your supply chain and start to consider contingency suppliers and review of stock levels.